ewoudb33/ewoudb33.github.io/_posts/2021-06-23-exploring-library-checkouts.md

 The output tells us that the types Book: Adult/YA (1609307 checkouts), Book: Juvenile (1470340 checkouts), DVD: Adult/YA	(1211824 checkouts), CD: Adult/YA (431129 checkouts), DVD: Juvenile Circulating (185383) are the most popular.
 I looked the translation of the item types (e.g., "acbk" ) up in the dictionary dataset.

-To make things more efficiently I joined the dictionary dataset with the checkouts dataset.
+To make things more efficiently I joined the dictionary dataset with the checkout dataset.
 The dictionary dataset provides information of the collection and item types.

 ```ruby
 SELECT * FROM Library_checkouts LEFT JOIN dictionary ON  Library_checkouts.Collection = dictionary.Code